sckott/recology/content/posts/sixtyfour.md

 In addition, it is essential I think to run the code against a real AWS account to make sure it works for real users who aren't running the code against Minio and Localstack - even if this is just manually checked occasionally.

 We were able to get a test AWS account at Fred Hutch, so we were lucky.
-If we were not able to, we'd have to take many more precations to make sure we weren't accidentally messing up production accounts/services folks are using
+If we were not able to, we'd have to take many more precations to make sure we weren't accidentally messing up production accounts/services folks are using.

 ## Sensitive information